 Reaching an older audience is something that a lot of businesses struggle with.
 They put so much time and effort into mobile advertising, a great website and a strong social media presence, but that isn’t going to reach many older people.

-The reason that they’re often neglected is that people think of the older generation as a minority and think their efforts are best focused on the next generation who will be long term customers.
+The reason that they’re often neglected is that people think of the older generation as a minority and think their efforts to engage their audience are best focused on the next generation who will be long term customers.
 While it is sensible to look to the future, businesses need to realize that the older generation is one of their best markets at the moment.

 The simple fact is, they have more money.
 Younger people are increasingly struggling with financial issues and the amount of disposable income that they have is always falling.
 If you’re selling a non-essential product, the chances that young people are going to buy it are always diminishing.
-Whereas the older generation is far more likely to be in a strong financial situation and have the extra money to buy your products.
+Whereas the older generation is far more likely to be in a strong financial situation and have the extra money to buy your products, therefore better to engage.
 But that’s never going to happen if they don’t know about it.

 This might seem like a bit of a stereotype but it’s unavoidable; older people have problems with their sight a lot of the time.
 If the type or images are too small and they have to struggle to read it, they’re likely to get bored and give up halfway through.
 It shouldn’t be hard work for people to view your adverts.
 Making the type larger is vital but you need to be careful that you don’t end up with an overcrowded or messy ad.
 Try to reduce the amount of words that you’re using and just get your message across in one short sentence.
 That way, you can increase the size without it looking messy.
 Make sure that you use clear colours and fonts as well so you aren’t doing anything to make it difficult for customers to read.